 Yiquan has the essence of diverse elements of traditional Chinese culture within it including the philosophy of Zen Buddhism (Emptiness), Taoism (being natural) and Confucianism (being ethical ), without any "isms".

 If you are fortunate to have a wise teacher, Yiquan can take you beyond the martial arts to a life of freedom.
 Like Zen, Dzogchen and Advaita Vedanta, it can help you realize your true nature and actualize dormant potential.
 You can discover that the physical body is like the tip of an enormous iceberg.
 Learning what each layer of the iceberg is and how to make it function is part of the training process.
 Layers of tension melt in both your body and mind with dedicated practice.
 You feel entirely different, alive in a new way.
 Circulation increases.
 Everything is better.
 You stop blocking your natural power and abilities.
 Perhaps it can be seen as incarnating more of your spiritual dimension into your body and life, merging the insubstantial with substantial.
-You may notice that Awareness always is.
+You may notice that Awareness always is; you are always already Aware!
+This natural, inherent Awareness requires absolutely no effort on your part.
 You may understand that this means you are free right now and the potential to express that freedom is the joy of living.
 More of you is fully "present" and you can learn to have a sense of "being" while "doing".

 Those who desperately grasp for power may be destroyed by it like someone holding on to a surfboard in the pounding surf.
 Yiquan says that true power is inherent and realized by those who know how to let go and open to life with awareness.
 It is only available to those who know how to be humble, which is one of the paradoxes of internal power.
 Humble does not mean weak but includes the traditional wisdom, “open your heart/ open your mind”.
 Practicing "Buddha heart" calms the mind and can allow your body to function more naturally.
 It allows you to appreciate your life and that of others.
 Humility is feeling and knowing that you are not above or below anyone or anything life brings ; you are equal.
 A related traditional idea is, " empty your cup, but also lower it!"
 If you are holding an empty cup above your head, no one can fill it.
 It's saying," look everyone, I have an empty cup".
 The reality of Emptiness- with no projection, expectations or judgement- seems to grow out of your natural state.